 I would put it slightly differently.
 I would say that what set Ayn Rand apart from most other men was not a unique genetic endowment but “merely” that Ayn Rand, from a very early age, chose to think hard.
 I believe that it is probably volition which makes a genius like Ayn Rand and Aristotle.
 I do not think that the geniuses of mankind were just lucky to be blessed with radically better brains than the rest of us.

 This idea occurred to me for the first time in the year 2009, when I was thinking about my own childhood.
 I recalled an incident which had occurred in the early summer of the year 1967.
 I remembered clearly that I was standing either on the front lawn, or in the driveway adjacent to it, of my best friend´s house on a sunny afternoon.
 I was 13 years old at the time.
 I was alone and I was thinking about the idea that God had created the universe ex nihilo, an idea which I had heard in church.
 I contemplated that idea.
 I asked myself “How could something come to be out of nothing?
 After all, nothing is just nothing.
 It does not have any attributes.
-How then can it have any effects?
+And if it has no attributes - how then can it have any effects?
 If it is nothing, then what aspect of it can cause any particular effect instead of some other particular effect?
 What part of nothing gave rise to the light and what other part of nothing gave rise to the waters, according to that story in Genesis?”
 I kept on thinking thoughts along those lines - and I came to the conclusion that the universe could not have come to be out of nothingness.
 The universe must always have existed.
 I formulated my conclusion in these words “What is just is.
 Period.”
 I realized, although I do not remember whether I put it in these exact words “You cannot explain the universe, i.e. what is, by reference to anything else.
 For there is nothing else.
 So the existence of that which exists is just an irreducible brute fact.”

-So I had discovered the axiom of existence entirely on my own, at the age of 12 or 13!
+So I had discovered the axiom of existence entirely on my own, at the age of 13!
 I had achieved the feat which had taken the genius of Parmenides to achieve before me.

 Why did I do what I did?